 The sari was designed to adapt.
-In fact, it didn’t even have a blouse or petticoat until a few 100 years ago.
+In fact, it didn’t even have a blouse or petticoat until the Victorian era.

-Who are the Filmmakers? > We consciously approached these three diverse filmmakers for this project to explore the sari through multiple perspectives.
-Bon Duke brings a distinct fashion-forward and urban vibe; Q (Kaushik Mukherjee), a provocative vision and lens on Indian culture; and Pooja Kaul her intimate and sensitive storytelling:
+Filmmakers: We approached three diverse filmmakers for this project to explore the sari through multiple perspectives.
+Bon Duke brings his distinct editorial and movement based visuals ; Q (Kaushik Mukherjee), a provocative vision and lens on Indian culture; and Pooja Kaul her intimate and sensitive storytelling: